tnichols217/notes/APBiology/3/Notes/Worksheets/Free Energy.md

 	1. The fire, because it produces heat
 	2. The water because it absorbs the energy
 20. 20
-	1. The breaking of Glucose
+	1. The breaking of Glucose, it breaks bonds, making energy
-	2. Production of ATP
+	2. Production of ATP, it uses energy to make bonds
+21.